jarun/nnn/README.md

 ## Quickstart

-While we strongly advise reading this page and the wiki, if you can't wait to start:

 1. Install the [utilities you may need](https://github.com/jarun/nnn#utility-dependencies) based on your regular workflows.
 2. Configure [cd on quit](https://github.com/jarun/nnn/wiki/Basic-use-cases#configure-cd-on-quit).
 3. Optionally open all text files in `$EDITOR` (fallback vi): `export NNN_USE_EDITOR=1`